moritzploss/ex-patterns/README.md

 In the examples above, both the pattern and the value are regular JavaScript expressions.
 Things get more interesting when we introduce the *unnamed placeholder* `_`.
-This placeholder can be used on the **left** side (first argument) of match to stand in for any value on the right:
+This placeholder can be used on the **left** side (first argument) of a match to stand in for any value on the right:

 ```javascript
 match([1, 2], [1, 2])       // match